ExpectoTR/Fluffy/README.md

--l &lt;min&gt; &lt;max&gt; limit, how long are the passwords ?
+## -l &lt;min&gt; &lt;max&gt; limit

+how long are the passwords ?
 You can learn this,trought to your social talent.

 By default : 8 \(min\) 12 \(max\)

+## -m mode

--m mode, what is the mode of opening file, by default : w
+what is the mode of opening file, by default : w

 Probabilities: